MediaArea/RAWcooked/Doc/File_Stucture.md

 ## Base design

-RAWcooked reversibility data file is a EBML file, with EBML Doctype "rawcooked", EBMLReadVersion 1.
+RAWcooked reversibility data file is an EBML file, with EBML Doctype "rawcooked", EBMLReadVersion 1.
 It contains a sequence of RawCookedSegment, RawCookedTrack or RawCookedBlock elements.

 ### Specific types